jbagnato/genetic-spa-classifier/README.md

 ## TODO:

+* add json to results with offset and score
+* new ways of cross in 2 point
+* fix some components overlap
+* try diverse mutation, ex. only size, only component

+## DONE

 * detect certain icons to increase accuracy
-* add json to results with offset and score
 * improve detection time on "about" pattern
 * add "classism" and better roulette